 The ministry of PacYM’s Communications Committee is to nurture and grow the “beloved community” by facilitating communication both within and outside of Pacific Yearly Meeting (PacYM), both during and outside of the Annual Session.

-… that are under the care of or somehow connected with PYM Communications Committee…
+… that are under the care of or somehow connected with PacYM Communications Committee…

 Virtual Committee Meetings Support

 This section is somewhat obsolete and needs to be updated.

 Video and Phone Meetings

 - Detailed options for Video and Phone meetings for conducting PacYM business

 - Direct link to instructions on how to schedule a Zoom meeting on PacYM’s account

 Communications Committee has recently set up a PacYM G Suite for Nonprofits account with Google.
 This account will allow us to set up subaccounts for PacYM committees to store their documents (Google Docs, Google Sheets, etc) and collaborate online.
 PacYM committees that have already set up their own Google accounts privately may wish to transfer their content into PacYM G Suite account so that it can remain property of the committee when the membership of the committee turns over (“institutional memory”).
 Contact the Communications Committee for more information on this.

 Listservs and Email support for Committees and Groups